dennis-kao/MendelianRNA-seq/README.md

 			#PBS -l walltime=10:00:00,nodes=1:ppn=10
+	4. sjdOutput, the file produced from SpliceJunctionDiscovery.py.
+The name of this file is always 'All.' + transcriptFile + '.splicing.list'
+	5. transcript_model, path to file #4
+	6. normOutput, the name of a file in which NormalizeSpliceJunctionValues.py writes its output to.
+You can remove this to have the script write to stdout

 4. Use FilterSpliceJunctions.py on the file produced by the normalization script.
 The methododology on how to filter out splice junctions is entirely up to you.
 You can filter junctions based on read count, specificity to a sample, normalized read count, gene and more.
 For my research purposes, I often filtered out junctions with a read count less than 5, a normalized read count less than 0.05 and were present in GTEx samples.
 Having a gene panel, that is a list of genes or regions you suspect has the causative mutation, is very helpful in cutting down the number of splice sites.